solidity-labs-io/forge-proposal-simulator/docs/guides/governor-oz-proposal.md

 ## Overview

-After adding FPS to project dependencies, the next step is creating the first Proposal contract.
-This example serves as a guide for drafting a proposal to deploy new instances of `Vault.sol` and `Token`, whitelist `Token` on `Vault`, approve and deposit all tokens into `Vault`.
-These contracts are located in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/tree/main/src/mocks).
-Clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repo before continuing the tutorial.
+Following the addition of FPS to project dependencies, the subsequent step involves creating the initial Proposal contract.
+This example serves as a guide for drafting a proposal for Governor OZ contract.

-This proposal involves transferring ownership of both contracts to Governor OZ's timelock, along with whitelisting the token, minting tokens to the timelock, and having the timelock deposit tokens into the vault.

 ## Proposal Contract